bbauska/JS-svg/README.md

 peculiarities) of JavaScript, our language of choice.
-JavaScript is a powerful and enormously popular language; it is the only programming language web browsers natively understand, so naturally enough, it is *everywhere*.
-Learning JavaScript is therefore a very practical choice and will serve you well in a lot of other areas besides generative art.</p>
+JavaScript is a powerful and enormously popular language; it is the only programming language web browsers natively understand, so naturally enough, it is
+<i>everywhere</i>.
+Learning JavaScript is therefore a very practical choice
+and will serve you well in a lot of other areas besides generative art.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-1">Syntax</h2>